MineTrax/minetrax.github.io/docs/troubleshooting.md

 ...
 ```
-Delete the above block and then restart Nginx.
+Delete the above block of 3 lines and then restart Nginx.

 ```bash
 sudo systemctl restart nginx